- Reference >

 Write Concern Options¶

-Write concern describes the kind of assurances that the program:mongod and the driver provide to the application regarding the success and durability of the write operation.
-For a full explanation of write concern and write operations in general see the: Write Operations:
+Write concern describes the kind of assurances that the mongod and the driver provide to the application regarding the success and durability of the write operation.
+For a full explanation of write concern and write operations in general, see Write Concern:

-Defines the level and kind of write concern, that the driver uses when calling getLastError.
+Defines the level and kind of write concern.
 This option can take either a number or a string as a value.

 The time in milliseconds to wait for replication to succeed, as specified in the w option, before timing out.
 When wtimeoutMS is 0, write operations will never time out.

 Option Type Description true Boolean Enables journal commit acknowledgment write concern.
-Equivalent to specifying the getLastError command with the j option enabled. false Boolean Does not require that mongod commit write operations to the journal before acknowledging the write operation.
+Equivalent to specifying a write concern with the j option enabled. false Boolean Does not require that mongod commit write operations to the journal before acknowledging the write operation.
 This is the default option for the journal parameter.

 If you set journal to true, and specify a w value less than 1, journal prevails.

-If you set journal to true, and the mongod does not have journaling enabled, as with nojournal, then getLastError will provide basic receipt acknowledgment (i.e. w:1), and will include a jnote field in its return document.
+Changed in version 2.6: If you set journal to true, and the mongod does not have journaling enabled, as with nojournal, then MongoDB will error.
+In previous versions, MongoDB would provide basic receipt acknowledgment (i.e. w:1), ignore journal, and include a jnote field in its return document.

 Read Preference Options¶